 Today, many fine winemakers are embracing boxed wine as much for its eco-friendly benefits as its unpretentious, crowd-pleasing vibe.

 There’s often a taboo around boxed wine given its large capacity, lower price point and lack of glass bottle.
 But when you really think about it, why should any of these factors be a negative rather than a positive?
 Your taste buds and bank balance might be pleasantly surprised by boxed over bottled.

-If you’re an American wine drinker, chances are that you’ve never really thought about how your wine is packaged.
-You’ve just always assumed that the best wines come in a bottle, just like chips come in a bag or juice in a carton.
-However, outside the US, there’s a growing movement for enjoying boxed wine instead of bottled, and there’s a good reason behind the trend.
+It’s more than likely you assume the best wines come in a bottle, just like chips come in a bag or juice in a carton.
+However, outside the United States, there’s a growing movement for enjoying boxed wine instead of bottled.

 1. Black Box Red Elegance

 Produced in the Black Box winery in California, the Black Box Red Elegance combines petite sirah, shiraz, merlot and zinfandel grapes.
 The result is a bold taste with hints of red and black fruit as well as underlying chocolate flavors.
 This California red blend is an ideal choice for wine enthusiasts who prefer a bite-free wine or anyone looking for a tasty pairing for beef, veal, lamb or poultry.
 The full-body, bold flavor makes this one of the best boxed wine brands available.

 Black Box Red Elegance